zehreken/zehreken.github.io/_posts/2018-04-08-struct-vs-class-dotnet.markdown

 title: Struct vs. Class in .NET
 ---
 **Lately**, I've made a very important mistake while using structs in our persistency system(save/load game).
-So I wanted to write this post, which may help to others especially Unity developers.
-Since they mostly use C#.
+So I wanted to write this post, which may help others, especially **Unity** developers.
+Since they mostly use C# in their programs.
-In their games.

 So what is the difference between a **struct** and a **class**?
-Everybody should and probably do know by heart that; struct is a *value type* and class is a *reference type* in C#.
+Everybody should and probably do know by heart that, struct is a *value type* and class is a *reference type* in C#.
 The things is most people do not know what this means and what are the effects.
 I am going to give some examples to explain these effects.